 Oak Street Health Advanced Care Planning Training

-- Discuss strategies to incorporate advance care planning knowledge into daily practice and patient care;
+- Discuss strategies to incorporate advanced care planning knowledge into daily practice and patient care;

 - State how to apply informed communication skills and principles with patients and their families regarding advance care planning;

 - Describe how to create and apply effective strategies for supporting clinic providers and staff in completing advance care planning with patients;

 - Identify patients who are appropriate candidates for palliative and hospice care services;

 - Explain how to utilize appropriate legal documents to educate and support patients in advance care planning completion.

 ACCESSIBILITY The University of Chicago is committed to providing equal access appropriate to need and circumstances and complies fully with legal requirements of the Americans with Disabilities Act.
 If you are in need of special accommodation, please contact our office at 773-834-0231 or via email at email@example.com.

 The University of Chicago reserves the right to cancel or postpone this conference due to unforeseen circumstances.
 In the unlikely event this activity must be cancelled or postponed, the registration fee will be refunded; however, The University of Chicago is not responsible for any related costs, charges, or expenses to participants, including fees assessed by airline/travel/lodging agencies.